 3. Modify the exercises to make them less or more challenging depending on your level of ability

-- Q What are the best exercises for defining muscles?
+- Q What are the different types of exercise?

-- Q How do I do a front lunge, balance to overhead press with 2 arms?
+- Q How do I perform a front lunge, balance to overhead press with 1 arm?